 - R1 Cafe: This is a cafe in the R1 building near the library

-- Electron Cafe: This is a cafe serving Costa drinks located in the Satellite building next to the Bus Station.
+- Electron Cafe: This is a cafe serving tea, coffee and refreshments located in the Satellite building.

 - Vending machines: These are located in the Diamond kitchens in zone 3, zone 7 and zone 11.

-If you are not staying on the Harwell Campus, you can spend up to £15 per meal on food, which will be reimbursed on the provision of appropriate receipts.
+If you are not staying at Ridgeway House and have been allocated a hotel off site: you can spend up to £15 per meal on food, which will be reimbursed providing there are supporting receipts.
 No alcohol will be reimbursed.

 Often it is simpler, safer and more cost effective to ship samples to Diamond, rather than carry them with you.
 All samples must be transported following the Carriage of Dangerous Goods Act 2004.

 Samples being shipped should be marked for the attention of: